opencost/opencost-website/docs/FAQ.md

 ### How does OpenCost relate to Kubecost?

 The OpenCost implementation is the cost allocation engine originally built by Kubecost.
-This implementation is actively used in all versions of Kubecost for building a cost allocation model.
-Founding OpenCost members have announced intentions to onboard OpenCost as a CNCF sandbox project.
-If the CNCF accepts our onboarding application, the CNCF will become the neutral home for OpenCost moving forward and it will be moved from the Kubecost Github organization.
+This implementation is actively used in all versions of Kubecost for building a cost allocation model, to which they add additional features on top of in their commercial offering.
+OpenCost is a CNCF sandbox project, so it is free to use and open to contributions from all community members.

-### How does this OpenCost implementation compare with the OpenCost spec?
+### How does this OpenCost implementation compare with the OpenCost Specification?

-The OpenCost project provides an implementation of the spec for AWS, Azure, GCP, and on-prem Kubernetes environments.
-It meets all the requirements of the current OpenCost spec and also includes other functionality for monitoring external cloud costs, e.g. storage buckets, external databases, etc.
+The OpenCost project provides an implementation of the specification for AWS, Azure, GCP, and on-prem Kubernetes environments.
+It meets all the requirements of the current [OpenCost Specification](specification) and is working towards including other functionality for monitoring external cloud costs, e.g. storage buckets, external databases, etc.

 ### What Kubernetes versions does OpenCost support?